sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 our forks, not from the upstream repositories).

 You'll need to your own GitHub account to do this.
-From here on, we'll be using the GitHub account name "rod-chapman" for our local forks.
+From here on, we'll be using the GitHub account name `rod-chapman` for our local forks.

-1. Using the GitHub web GUI, create your own forks of the "camkes-manifest", "camkes", and "projects_libs" repositories.
+1. Using the GitHub web GUI, create your own forks of the `camkes-manifest`, `camkes`, and `projects_libs` repositories.

-2. Clone the "camkes-manifest" fork into your local machine, and create a new branch called "addc2" to make our changes:
+2. Clone the `camkes-manifest` fork into your local machine, and create a new branch called `addc2` to make our changes:

 ```text
 git clone https://github.com/rod-chapman/camkes-manifest.git